JinRcn/SRDRE/Demo/DemoVisium.md

 All files required for detecting RNA A-to-I editing events in Visium data are provided in the `Demo/Visium` directory.
 Users only need to copy this directory as a whole.

-<mark>The input BAM file are managed by Git LFS and must be downloaded separately, as it will not be downloaded when cloning the repository or downloading it as a ZIP.</mark>

-So **the only modification** to note is that the BAM file should be download directly via link [mouse_brain.bam](https://github.com/JinRcn/SRDRE/raw/refs/heads/main/Demo/Visium/Data/mouse_brain.bam?download=) or by `git lfs pull` .
+<mark>The only modification to note is that the BAM file should be download directly via link [mouse_brain.bam](https://github.com/JinRcn/SRDRE/raw/refs/heads/main/Demo/Visium/Data/mouse_brain.bam?download=) or by `git lfs pull` .</mark>

 Afterward,  replace the LFS pointer file in `Demo/Visium/Data`  and verify the file integrity using `md5sum`.